-Only service animals are allowed guidelines set forth by the Department of Justice: http://www.ada.gov/service_animals_2010.htm (PDF ).
+Only service animals are allowed on property as required by under the America’s With Disabilities Act (“ADA”) with guidelines set forth by the Department of Justice: https://www.ada.gov/service_animals_2010.htm (PDF ).

 A service animal is defined as a dog that is individually trained to do work or perform tasks for people with special needs.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.

 Please review the guidelines related to having a service animal on property.

 Service animals must be harnessed, leashed, or tethered unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 The owner/handler must always be in control of service animal.
 Service animals cannot be aggressive with other people or animals.

 Service animals’ vaccinations should be up-to-date and current, and he/she free of ticks and fleas.

 Service animals should be with their owners and under their care at all times.

 Service animals need to be cleaned off when wet or dirty, prior to entering the resort or room.